 I’m proud of how I’ve changed

 Being a single mum made me a better person.
 I’ve learned that you need determination during vegetable-eating stand-offs and that humour is the best skill a parent can have.
 I’ve discovered toilet training a toddler requires an intricate combination of bribery, threats, and patience.
 And, I’ve found that being understanding can dissolve the most intense of arguments.
 My little journey into single motherhood has been hard, but it’s also been rewarding.
 I’ve learned just as much from my kids as they have from me and I’m proud of that.

 I’m proud that I juggle everything on my own

 Juggling everything on my own can feel like a circus some days but I’m proud to be the ringleader.
 Making sure the house is clean and keeping the kids alive is a full-time job on its own.
 Throw in P&F duties, a part-time job, or some study and suddenly the Mad Hatter doesn’t seem so crazy.
 Running around like a headless chook might not be ideal, but it gives me a sense of accomplishment.
 I’m proud that as a single mother I can push myself to do more than I ever thought possible and that I still feel happy and content at the end of the day.

-I’m proud that I’m the reason my kids are thriving
+I’m a proud single mum because my kids are thriving

 I’m proud to call myself a single mother because it means that I can take all the credit.
 No-one else is making sure my babies are fed, warm and have a roof over their heads.
 I’m the one who reads to them every night, helps them with homework, and teaches them all they need to know.
 At the end of the day, I’m the reason that they’ve turned out to be the individual little people they are, and that makes me so damn proud it hurts.